 This blueprint can be modified according to specific space requirements, for example the scale of the release will determine overall size.
 However the egg production, rearing and sorting, Quality Control (QC) and releases should be separated into four distinct areas: Egg Production Colony, Release Generation, QC and Adult Storage for Release.

-The Egg Production Colony room (approximately 20 m2) is used to produce eggs for the release generation.
+The Egg Production colony room (approximately 20 m2) is used to produce eggs for the release generation.

-The Quality Control area is where the insects in the Egg Production colony are checked for significant changes in life table parameters, including; measurements of hatch rate, pupae numbers, pupa size and measuring effectiveness of sorting and removing females.
-Tests are also conducted to check the RIDL® gene stability and function by checking for the presence of fluorescence marker and off-tet assays.
+The Quality Control area is where experiments are conducted to check procedures and the fitness of the RIDL® line including; measurements of hatch rate, pupae numbers, pupa size and measuring effectiveness of sorting and removing females.
+Tests are also conducted for WT contamination by checking for the presence of fluorescence marker and phenotype using off-tet assays measuring lethality.

 The Release Generation room (approximately 36 m2) requires adequate space for trays and the sorting of larvae and pupae.
 The trays are held in purpose-built aluminium racks.
-A large work area and sink are required for rearing and sorting.
-In addition another large sink is also required for washing of trays and cages.
-A filter catch trap has been included in the waste water outlet to mitigate the escape of living mosquitoes through the sewer.
+A large work area and sink are required for rearing and sorting and another large sink is required for washing of trays and cages.
+A filter catch trap has been included in the waste water outlet from the sinks to mitigate the escape of living mosquitoes through the sewer.

 All water used for the trays is disposed through a drain, which has a compartment containing a mesh that prevents the escape of insects in any stage of development.